Jose Vicente Martinez

 Areas of Expertise

-Jose Vicente Martinez joined UConn after working as an assistant professor of finance at Said Business School, University of Oxford (United Kingdom).
-He earned a Ph.D. in finance from the Graduate School of Business at Columbia University (NY) and later completed a research fellowship at the Institute for Financial Research in Stockholm (Sweden).
-Dr. Martinez is a research affiliate of the Institute for Financial Research and the Swedish House of Finance and has been a member of the Oxford-Man Institute of Quantitative Finance and a Governing Body Fellow of Green Templeton College, Oxford.
+Jose Vicente Martinez joined UConn after working as a university lecturer and senior research fellow in finance at Said Business School, University of Oxford (United Kingdom).
+He earned a Ph.D. in finance from the Graduate School of Business at Columbia University and later completed a research fellowship at the Institute for Financial Research in Stockholm (Sweden).
+Dr. Martinez has been a research affiliate of the Swedish House of Finance, a member of the Oxford-Man Institute of Quantitative Finance and a Governing Body Fellow of Green Templeton College, Oxford.
 Earlier in his career he worked as a business analyst in Prudential Financial’s Buenos Aires office.
+His areas of expertise include capital markets and investments, institutional asset management, investor behavior, and household finance.

 - Investor inattention: A hidden cost of choice in pension plans? (joint with Magnus Dahlquist), European Financial Management, 2015, vol. 21, pp. 1-19.